-Methadone and buprenorphine are both capable of activating the opioid receptors in the brain.
-When this activation occurs, clients will notice a marked difference in the severity of their withdrawal symptoms and their overpowering cravings.
+Suboxone is capable of activating the opioid receptors in the brain.
+When this activation occurs, clients will notice a marked decrease in the severity of their withdrawal symptoms and their overpowering cravings.
 This is because the opioid receptors have been activated, but the client does not get high as a result.

 Naltrexone, which is slightly different from methadone and buprenorphine, completely blocks the function of opioid receptors.
 Therefore, when someone tries to use again, he or she does not get the sensation of being high at all.
 Naltrexone is also highly effective in treating alcohol use disorder for the same purpose as opioid addiction.

 Each one of these medications is deemed clinically safe when they are used as prescribed.
 They do not interfere with one’s cognitive abilities as more potent opioids would.
 In fact, when they are taken as directed, they can help provide mental clarity to clients, as they are not fixated on the withdrawal symptoms they are experiencing or the cravings they are having.